Welcome to Paprika Recipe Manager!

 Optionally, add a

 When you're finished entering in your recipe, press the Save button to save your changes.
-You can edit the recipe later by pressing the Edit button in the recipe screen.

 These the fields that you can enter when you create or edit a recipe: